Drink no longer water, but use a little wine for thy stomach’s sake and thine often infirmities. 1 Timothy 5:23

 Be not thou therefore ashamed of the testimony of our Lord, nor of me his prisoner: but be thou partaker of the afflictions of the gospel according to the power of God; 2 Timothy 1:8

 So when Paul spoke to Timothy of Timothy’s frequent infirmities, Timothy sure understood the context clearly.
 Timothy was to enjoy wine in moderation as part of a balanced life and as part of his liberty in Christ considering his frequent sufferings.
 That is the meaning of stomach sake and often infirmities.
 That was Paul’s admonition.
 No where did Paul say that sickness was part of the sufferings in Christ or was part of what he called infirmities in Christ.
 Those who say Timothy had recurrent sickness didn’t pay attention to the word infirmities.
 Often infirmity may well mean recurrent ailment, but often infirmities in the context of sickness would mean frequent diverse sicknesses and diseases.
-No barrel of wine was a panacea or preventive to sicknesses and diseases of an endless list as infirmities, let alone a little of a brand.
+No barrel of wine is a panacea or preventive to sicknesses and diseases of an endless list as infirmities, let alone a little of a brand.
 If that were the case, Paul’s recommendation fell flat.